List of NBL champions

 The National Basketball League (NBL) Grand Final is the championship series at the conclusion of the NBL to determine the NBL champion.
-Between 1979 and 1986, the league used a single game to determine the champion.
+Between the champion.
 From 1986 to 2003, the league used a best-of-three series format.
 The 2004 series saw a switch a to best-of-five format.
 In 2010, the series reverted back to a best-of-three format once again until 2017 when it switched back to best-of-five.
 The Perth Wildcats hold the record for the most championships, having won 10 grand finals.